St. Louis Truck Accident Attorneys

 Whatever type of injury you have suffered, you should not be forced to pay the price for the trucker's negligence.
-Let us fight for your right to fair compensation!
+Let us fight for your right to fair compensation.
 With our help, you may be able to secure an insurance settlement or jury verdict to pay for all of your medical expenses, including emergency treatment, hospitalization, surgery, ongoing rehabilitative care and any type of equipment or medication you may require.
-You can additionally receive compensation for your lost income and reduced earning power, as well as damages for your pain, suffering and mental anguish.
+You can also receive compensation for your lost income and reduced earning power, as well as damages for your pain, suffering and mental anguish.

 Fighting Against Trucking Insurance Companies

 Insurance is a multi-billion-dollar industry, and the company responsible for paying on your claim has vast resources for defending its bottom line.
 For example, trucking insurance companies typically have their own team of investigators who travel to the scene of the accident, evaluate the road conditions, inspect the physical damage to the vehicles, and collect statements from the accident victims.